The Bellarine Peninsula – 5 Reasons You Should Visit Victoria’s Hidden Gem

-The vineyard produces a diverse range of sophisticated cool climate wines and a tasting at the cellar door is sensational.
+The vineyard produces a wide range of sophisticated cool climate wines that will please the fussiest of wine buffs.

-There’s a restaurant offering fine dining, but we prefer the more casual laid back café, the House of Jack Rabbit.
-There’s a large deck area and a fabulous sprawling lawn where you can kick off your shoes, watch the passing boats and mussel farmers, or gaze across the bay to Melbourne and the You Yangs as you sip on a glass of wine.
+It has a large deck area and a fabulous sprawling lawn where you can kick off your shoes, and watch the passing boats and mussel farmers while sipping a glass of wine.

 3) It’s A Coffee Lover’s Delight

 Part of the Oakdene Estate, Mr Grubb is possibly our favourite café on the Bellarine.
-We love sitting outside in the fresh country air relaxing amongst the silver birch trees with a coffee or hot chocolate – served with the biggest marshmallow we’ve ever seen!
+We love sitting outside in the fresh country air relaxing amongst the silver birch trees with a coffee or hot chocolate.

 Don’t forget to take a stroll in the garden and check out the quirky artefacts and sculptures scattered around the grounds.